-Our nursing home neglect and nursing home negligence attorneys are educated and experienced in litigation involving preventable infections in nursing homes.
-We understand the dangerous and damaging consequences of such injuries and are prepared to aggressively pursue cases for those who have suffered from such infections, which unfortunately can result in the demise of the patient.
+Our Los Angeles infection lawyers are experienced in litigation involving preventable infections, such as sepsis, in nursing homes and assisted living facilities.
+Our team of attorneys understands the dangerous and damaging consequences of such injuries and are prepared to aggressively pursue cases for those who have suffered from such infections, which unfortunately can result in severe harm and even death.

-Nursing staff should also be educated and trained to identify early symptoms of infectious diseases and to follow infection control guidelines.
+Staff should also be educated and trained to identify early symptoms of infectious diseases and to follow infection control guidelines.
 Because of the high mortality rate associated with sepsis, it is crucial that skilled nursing facilities implement measures to aid in early diagnosis and treatment.
-Nursing homes should also avoid overcrowding in their facility, as this increases the risk of spreading infection.
-Sufficient space and staff members for isolated care of infected residents must also be provided.
+Nursing homes and assisted living facilities should also avoid overcrowding their facility, as this increases the risk of spreading infection.
+Sufficient space and staff members for isolated care of infected patients or residents must also be provided.

 Proper prevention and treatment of sepsis requires adequate staff, both in quantity and quality, and a generally clean and sanitary environment.
 Usually, suffering from a septic infection in a skilled nursing facility is a sign that the patient’s dignity and hygiene have not been attended to, according to the patient’s rights.